hackshackers/hackshackers-hugo-content/blog/2011/11/how-we-made-our-maps.md

 ---
 title: How we made our maps | Hacks/Hackers NYC
+authors:
+- Lam Thuy Vo
+date: "2011-11-06"
+_migration:
+  id: 3922
+  timestamp: 1483471667
 tags:
 - census
-- Google FusionTables
+- Google Fusion Tables
-- mapping
+- Maps
 - nyc
-- propublica
+- ProPublica
 - Wall Street Journal
 - WNYC
 categories:
 - Meetups
+groups:
-- New York City
+- New York
-authors:
-- Lam Thuy Vo
-date: "2011-11-06"
-_migration:
-  id: 3922
-  timestamp: 1482973856
 ---

 When a story is best told through a visual representation of geography, maps are often the best way of telling it.
 Three journalists joined [Hacks/Hackers NYC][1] to explain how they approached mapmaking for their recent projects.
 Slides and code from their presentations are available in [this link bundle][2].